-Sedation Dentistry – Mineola, NY
+Sedation Dentist – Mineola, NY

-Experience Dental Care
+Experience Dental Care Without the Anxiety

 Why Choose Meadowbrook Dental Care for Sedation Dentistry?

-• Gentle & Effective Nitrous Oxide
+- Gentle & Effective Nitrous Oxide

-• Fast-Acting IV Sedation
+- Fast-Acting IV Sedation

-• Kind & Patient Team
+- Kind & Patient Team

 Nitrous Oxide Sedation

 Some patients don’t need as much help dealing with their dental anxieties and only require a mild type of sedation to stay calm during their dental appointments.
-In these cases, we’ll likely suggest a type of dental sedation that you may have heard of: nitrous oxide.
+In these cases, we’ll likely suggest a type of dental sedation that you may have heard of - nitrous oxide.
 The effects of the nitrous oxide kick in quickly, and you won’t have to wait too long for them to wear off after your procedure.
-This means you can enjoy the benefits of sedation without worrying about how it will affect your schedule for the rest of the day.
+This means you can enjoy the benefits of sedation dentistry without worrying about how it will affect your schedule for the rest of the day.

 Who Is a Good Candidate for Nitrous Oxide?